PA3110/Sole-Savvy/README.md

-# Sole-Savvy
+# UrbanSteps

-SoleSavvy is a sleek and modern frontend e-commerce website dedicated to providing a diverse range of stylish and high-quality shoes.
-Whether you're looking for the latest sneakers, elegant formal shoes, or comfortable casual footwear, SoleSavvy has something for everyone.
+UrbanSteps is a sleek and modern frontend e-commerce website dedicated to providing a diverse range of stylish and high-quality shoes.
+Whether you're looking for the latest sneakers, elegant formal shoes, or comfortable casual footwear, UrbanSteps has something for everyone.

 Features :-
 Wide Selection: Browse through an extensive collection of shoes for men, women, and kids.